 Place job descriptions that include aspects of your mission, vision, and values on all of your job postings to try to attract people who can work in alignment with those aspects of your business.

-When you hire the right people, you may find that the positive workplace culture comes together on its own.
+When you hire the right people, you may find that a positive workplace culture comes together virtually on its own (but be sure to still put in the work to foster an environment that matches your corporate values and the identity you wish to be known for).

 If you already offer learning tools for your team members to use, then you are on the right track.
-But you also need to do more than just offer them.
+But you also need to do more than just offer them a chance to learn!
 You need to encourage people to learn.

 Life and work would be supremely boring if we were all the same, having the same ideas, talking the same way, and working the same way.
 Hire a diverse group of people who collaborate well together.